teampsych/press/README.md

 ![Logo](TeamPsychLogoColorGuides.png)

-Logo uses [Coffee & Tea](https://www.dafont.com/coffee-tea.font), and only comes with the grey and navy versions.
+Logo uses [Coffee & Tea](https://www.dafont.com/coffee-tea.font), and only comes with the grey and white versions.